As experienced users of computer software, many of us know that piracy is a huge problem for the software companies.

 Why is piracy taken so seriously?
 Well, here is how software piracy is bad for everyone:

-- The software companies don’t make money, and the programmers don’t get paid.
+- When the software companies don’t make money, and the programmers don’t get paid.
 Many people may think that “Hey, those companies are already making a lot of money.
 They don’t need to get more money from me!”
 But creating the software, especially the ones with powerful tools, take a lot of time, effort, and brain juice to program.
 Programmers put in a lot of effort into the software, and the company they work for protects their hard work as well as promote the software to get the word out.

 - Users of pirated software may have their personal and financial information stolen.
 This is because pirated software are usually loaded with trojans or viruses.
 Whether you buy your pirated copy in DVD format or by downloading from a website, the version you get may look and handle like the real thing; but there is always a little extra somethin’ somethin’.
 When someone cracks a software to enable users to install and use it without keying in a legitimate code, it also takes a bit of time and effort.
 And the general rule of thumb is that no one gives something away for free for nothing.
 If someone is able to crack it to modify or remove the codes that check the authenticity of the installation, that person is also perfectly capable of adding unauthorised extra codes in.
 Usually these extra codes – typically known as trojans – would be tracking the users on the computer, storing information about all kinds of things ranging from the kind of websites the user visits to personal data like email passwords and even credit card information; and then quietly sending the information (without the user’s knowledge) to an unauthorised recipient (usually themselves).